lvyahui8/spring-boot-data-aggregator/README.md

   Ignore means that the provider method ignores the exception and returns a null value when it is executed.
 Stop means that once a provider method throws an exception, it will be thrown up step by step, and stop subsequent processing.

-  Exception handling configuration item supports consumer level or global level, and comsumer level is priority to global level
+  Exception handling configuration item supports consumer level or global level, and consumer level is priority to global level

 - **Query Cache**

-  In one query life cycle of calling the Facade's query method, the result called by DataProvider method may be reused.
+  In one query life cycle of calling the Facade's query method, the result called by `@DataProvider` method may be reused.
 As long as the method signature and the parameters are consistent, the default method is idempotent, and the cached query result will be used directly.** However, this Not an absolute.
 Considering the multi-threading feature, sometimes the cache is not used.

 - **Timeout Control**